 Follow this link to the IRS web site to determine if you must file a federal income tax return.

 How do I increase or decrease the amount that is currently being withheld for federal and/or state tax withholding?

 To change your federal withholding complete a Form W4 (Employee’s Withholding Allowance Certificate) indicating filing status and the number of allowances you wish to claim.
 To change your state withholding, complete the Form A4 (State of Alabama Withholding Certificate).
-You can obtain these forms from the Payroll Offices or from the Human Resource website at forms.
-Submit the completed forms to the Payroll Office in Room 305 of Samford Hall by the 10th of the month for monthly employees and by the time sheet due date for bi-weekly employees.
-Tax Information for Employees from IRS.gov
+You can obtain these forms from Forms Central or the Human Resource website at forms.
+Submit the completed forms to the Human Resources Office in Room 301 of Samford Hall by the 15th of the month for monthly employees and by Thursday prior to payroll close date for bi-weekly employees.

 Can I have my net pay split between multiple bank accounts?

 You can have your net pay split between more than one checking or savings account.
 You simply complete an Authorization Agreement for Direct Deposit form and attach a voided check for each bank account.
-Submit the form to the Payroll Office.
-You can obtain the Authorization Agreement for Direct Deposit form from the Payroll Office or from the human resources website forms page.
+Submit the form to the Human Resources Office.
+You can obtain the Authorization Agreement for Direct Deposit form from Forms Central or from the Human Resources website forms page.